Western Hemlock (Tsuga heterophylla)

 Odor: No characteristic odor.

-Allergies/Toxicity: Western Hemlock has been reported to cause skin and respiratory irritation, as well as runny nose.
+Allergies/Toxicity: Western hemlock has been reported to cause skin and respiratory irritation, as well as runny nose.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

-Pricing/Availability: Western Hemlock is one of the two primary commercial species of hemlock harvested in North America—with the other being Eastern Hemlock (Tsuga canadensis).
-Western Hemlock is used as construction lumber and is commonly grouped together with other species of fir and hemlock and sold under the more generic label “HEM-FIR.”
+Pricing/Availability: Western hemlock is one of the two primary commercial species of hemlock harvested in North America—with the other being eastern hemlock (Tsuga canadensis).
+Western hemlock is used as construction lumber and is commonly grouped together with other species of fir and hemlock and sold under the more generic label “HEM-FIR.”
 Expect prices to be moderate for a domestic softwood.

 Sustainability: This wood species is not listed in the CITES Appendices, and is reported by the IUCN as being a species of least concern.